httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 This content coding is not a direct adaptation of message-based encryption formats - such as those that are described by {{?RFC4880}}, {{?RFC5652}},
 {{?RFC7516}}, and {{XMLENC}} - which are not suited to stream processing, which is necessary for HTTP.
-The format described here cleaves more closely to the lower level constructs described in {{!RFC5116}}.
+The format described here follows more closely to the lower level constructs described in {{!RFC5116}}.

 To the extent that message-based encryption formats use the same primitives, the